PWD Awards & Reviews

 Note: BSA official wheels are now available in several colors and even glow-in-the-dark!

 The official kit provides nails for the axles, and you must use the official BSA axles.
 Wheel bearings, washers, bushings, axle sleeves, and wheel covers are prohibited.
 The axles may be smoothed and polished if desired.
 The axles may be glued to hold them in place in the slots.
-The angle of the axles can be adjusted, as long as all four the wheels contact the surface as mentioned in the wheel rule above.
+The angle of the axles can be adjusted, as long as all four of the wheels contact the surface as mentioned in the wheel rule above.
 Do not buy axels from any other source, they are not allowed.

-Overall dimensions are: 3" wide by 7" long by 3" high.
-Some kits come with blocks longer than 7" and must be trimmed.
-Note that these rules allow a 3" width vs. the 2-3/4" width specified in the kits.
+If the official kit contains a block longer than 7" they must be trimmed.
+Note that these rules allow a 3" width vs. the 2-3/4" width specified in the kit instructions.
 The width between the wheels must be greater than 1-3/4", inside measurement.
 No part of the car can extend forward of the starting post.
-Your car dimensions will be measured at weigh-in.
+Your car dimensions will be measured at our weigh-in/registration event.

 Track clearance is specified at 3/8" to clear the lane strips that are 1/4" high.
 Your car must clear the lane strips.
 Beware of adding weights to the bottom of the car which don’t clear.
-Your car's bottom clearance will be measured at weigh-in, and often prevents cars from qualifying.
+Your car's bottom clearance will be measured at our weigh-in/registration event, and often prevents cars from qualifying.